johnshearing/bioelectocracy/README.md

           * Levin shows that the underlying cause of cancer is a narrow scope of group identity.
           * The cancer of usury would be forbidden in Jewish law, except between wealthy Jews, if Moses had felt the same sense of identity (compassion) with all people that he felt for his own people (the Jewish people).
           * So there is a clear link between cancer at the scale of macro-organism and a narrow scope of group identity.
-          * **This question of, "Who is my neighbor?", is a question that all people struggle with - not just Jews.**
-          * **Jesus warned against usury but it is still practiced by Christians as much as it is by Jews.**
-          * **The Parable of The Good Samaritan is in the Bible to remind Christians to care for all people not just other Christians**
-          * **Usury is completely forbidden under Islamic law which indicates that Muslims have the widest scope of "neighbor" (the most compassion) in this category.**
           * **Usury is not evil, usury is cancer at the scale of macro-organism when the scope of "neighbor" is narrow**
           * **Levin's cure for cancer does not kill the cancer.
 Rather it widens the scope of "neighbor".**
           * **Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".**